LinusU/node-sudoku-engine/README.md

 ### `.validateSolution(board) -> Boolean`

 Validate that a board holds a valid solution.
-Returns a boolean.

 ### `.printBoard(board)`